revg/ktor-exercises/exercises/exercise1.md

 # Exercise 1: HTML DSL, POST and Sessions

+This exercise teaches you how to render a form using [kotlinx.html](https://github.com/Kotlin/kotlinx.html), as well parse input from both a POST and a GET verb, along with storing information in a `session` object.

 Using [Hello World](/exercises/exercise0-hello-world.md) as base, create a `GET /login` route with an HTML form requesting user and password, and a `POST /login` route that adds the user name to the session in the case `user == password` while redirecting to `/`, or displaying an error if user and password are not the same.
 Also